mwcproject/mwc-node/CONTRIBUTING.md

 ## Testing

-Run all tests with `cargo test --all` and please remember to test locally before creating a PR on github.
+Run all tests with `cargo test --all --features test-support` and please remember to test locally before creating a PR on github.

 ### Check Travis output